Third Degree Murder Case

 The first and possibly most important thing is to not make the cop who arrests you angry, if you can help it.
 More than likely, you will spend the night in jail.
 At this point, do not say anything to any police officer or detective, not even to proclaim your innocence.

 Do not talk to anyone without your lawyer sitting beside you.
 Everything you say can be twisted and used against you in court.

 If the cops ask you questions, inform them that you want an attorney.
 Refuse to answer their questions, but do so politely.How Your Lawyer Can Help

-The Pittsburgh murder defense attorney that you hire will go over every part of your case with you.
+The Pittsburgh criminal defense attorney that you hire will go over every part of your case with you.
 He or she will decide if there is evidence to match every charge against you.

 - Your attorney will do his or her best to bring into dispute any piece of evidence that does not favor your case.